polarmobile/coffeescript-style-guide/README.md

 <a name="js_specific_classes" />
 ## Javascript-specific classes
 Use additional JS-specific classes to seperate logic and styling.
 Use following naming convention for JS-specific classes:
-  * Choose meaningful classes
+  * Choose meaningful class names
-  * If a 'styling' class already exists then prefix it with 'js-'
+  * If a 'styling' class already exists, prefix it with 'js-'
-  * If the element has no 'styling' class, choose your own with 'js-' prefix.
+  * If the element has no 'styling' class, choose your own with 'js-' prefix

 ```coffeescript
   <div class='image-wrapper js-image-wrapper' />